Study Within Columbia's Graduate and Professional Schools

 Graduate School of Arts & Sciences: Qualified undergraduates may take graduate-level courses in the department in which they are majoring with the permission of the instructor and the director of undergraduate studies in the department.
 Qualified students who wish to take graduate-level courses outside their major must have the permission of the instructor and their GS advisors, as indicated on the GS cross-registration form.

 Mailman School of Public Health: Students who have been accepted into the GS/Mailman Accelerated MPH program may cross-register for one elective course at Mailman during their senior undergraduate year.
 The course will count toward the undergraduate degree.
-A list of eligible courses can be found here.

 School of the Arts: Graduate courses may be taken on a space-available basis by qualified undergraduates.